plomlompom/PlomWiki/README.txt

 USE

 You can view each page's current text by clicking on the "View" link below its title and, if you know the password, edit it by clicking on "Edit".
-Clicking on "History", you can examine previous changes to the page text and, via "Revert" links, return the page text to its state before each such change (here, too, only if you know the password).
+Click on "History" to can examine previous changes to the page text and, via "Revert" links, return the page text to its state before each such change (here, too, only if you know the password).